About the Refuge

 Visit the small county park at Ingleside or the public ramp at historic Bogle’s Wharf on the Chester River

 The Eastern Neck Kayak Trail circumnavigates the Refuge.
 The trail has two access points: the end of Ingleside Road and Bogle’s Wharf.
 An informational kiosk at Bogles Wharf explains the points on the trail.
 Navigational markers and other useful information are displayed in a waterproof, tearproof, floating map and guide which is available for purchase at the Friends of Eastern Neck Bookstore located at the Visitor Center.
-The trail is approximately 10 miles. it al
+The trail is approximately 10 miles.

 This trail map is courtesy of the U.S. Fish and Wildlife Service.